Managing Alpine Linux Based Container Images With Renovate

 The example below covers these cases, but other image tags may drive Renovate configuration tweaks.

-Renovate Configuration #
+Renovate configuration #

 The following section details the configuration of the regex